 If you aren’t required to register for VAT, you can avoid the paperwork.
 But it may be worth registering voluntarily if you pay significant amounts of VAT on your purchases.
 Provided your customers do not mind being charged VAT (eg if they are VAT-registered businesses) and you do not sell exempt supplies, registering will allow you to reclaim the VAT you pay.

 There can be added VAT complications, for example, for businesses that sell VAT-exempt supplies, for company cars, and for purchases of supplies that are also used privately.
-Different VAT rules also apply for international trade.
+Different VAT rules also apply for international trade, especially if you trade in 'digital goods'.
 It’s worth taking VAT advice, particularly if any of these apply to you.

 Finally, it’s worth mentioning that VAT problems are not uncommon and you should also expect a VAT inspection by HMRC from time to time.
 You should certainly take advice if you have any concerns relating to VAT.